dhduncan/buloke_survival/README.md

 # buloke_survival
 Code and data for a field experiment on survival of 1275 hand planted buloke (*Allocasuarina luehmannii*) seedlings in Wyperfeld National Park

+This research received funding from the Australian Government’s National Environmental Science Program through the
+<a href="http://www.nespthreatenedspecies.edu.au/">Threatened Species Recovery Hub</a>
+, and Parks Victoria.